iAmAdamReid/Sprint-Challenge--Data-Structures-Algorithms/algorithms/Algorithms_Answers.md

 b) The time complexity of this operation is n^c quadratic time.
 Each nested loop depends on the value of "i" in the first loop, which is time complexity O(n) linear time.
 Therefore, we are deadling with n linear time, 4 different times, which gives us O(n^4).

-c) The time complexity of this operation is O(1) constant time, because the final loop only ever runs 9 times, regardless of what n is.
+c) The time complexity of this operation is O(n^3) cubic time, because the final loop only ever runs 9 times, regardless of what n is.
+Therefore, the final loop is O(1), while the other three nested loops give us O(n^3).
+So the worst case is O(n^3).

 **Exercise II**